Tasks to prepare data for enhanced machine learning

-Pre-processing and cleaning data are important tasks that typically must be conducted before dataset can be used effectively for machine learning.
+Pre-processing and cleaning data are important tasks that must be conducted before a dataset can be used for model training.
 Raw data is often noisy and unreliable, and may be missing values.
 Using such data for modeling can produce misleading results.
 These tasks are part of the Team Data Science Process (TDSP) and typically follow an initial exploration of a dataset used to discover and plan the pre-processing required.
 For more detailed instructions on the TDSP process, see the steps outlined in the Team Data Science Process.

-This article introduces various data processing concepts and tasks that can be undertaken either before or after ingesting data into Azure Machine Learning.
+This article introduces various data processing concepts and tasks that can be undertaken either before or after ingesting data into Azure Machine Learning Studio (classic).

 Why pre-process and clean data?

 Real world data is gathered from various sources and processes and it may contain irregularities or corrupt data compromising the quality of the dataset.
 The typical data quality issues that arise are:

 - Incomplete: Data lacks attributes or containing missing values.

 - Noisy: Data contains erroneous records or outliers.

 - Inconsistent: Data contains conflicting records or discrepancies.

 Quality data is a prerequisite for quality predictive models.
 To avoid "garbage in, garbage out" and improve data quality and therefore model performance, it is imperative to conduct a data health screen to spot data issues early and decide on the corresponding data processing and cleaning steps.